maxhallinan/hemulen.js/README.markdown

 The event emitted by the Hemulen element when one or more invalid files have been dropped on the drag&ndash;and&ndash;drop field or uploaded through the file input.
 Invalid files have not been stored on the data model.

 A user action (dropping a file on a drag&ndash;and&ndash;drop field or uploading through a file input) can produce multiple errors.
-The event is emitted once per user action and  the `hemulen-invalid.detail.errors` property contains all errors produced by that action.
+The event is emitted once per user action and  the `hemulen-invalid.errors` property contains all errors produced by that action.

 Event properties:

-- `hemulen-invalid.detail.hemulen`
+- `hemulen-invalid.hemulen`
     + Type: Object
     + The `Hemulen` class instance bound to the Hemulen element emitting the event.
-- `hemulen-invalid.detail.hemulenElId`
+- `hemulen-invalid.hemulenElId`
     + Type: String
     + The Hemulen storage key identifying the Hemulen element emitting the event.
-- `hemulen-invalid.detail.errors`:
+- `hemulen-invalid.errors`:
     + Type: Array,
     + An array of objects.
 Each object represents an error.
 Each object has two properties:
         * `errorType`: